ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <header>Use kebab-case for downgraded component attributes</header>

-There is one notable exception to the rule of using Angular Classicattribute syntax for downgraded components.
+There is one notable exception to the rule of using Angular Classic attribute syntax for downgraded components.
 It has to do with input or output names that consist of multiple words.
 In Angular, you would bind these attributes using camelCase: